Annual RosÉ Report

 Subscribers receive the following:

 When you subscribe you gain exclusive access to one of the most respected wine publications in the world, and you receive

-- Bi-monthly, in-depth reports on the major wine regions of the world
+- 6 bi-monthly, in-depth reports per year on the major wine regions of the world (3 for introductory subscriptions)

 - Weekly wine tasting articles recommending new releases, new vintages, and best buys